rkkoszewski/ArduinoRGBLedDriver/README.md

 # ArduinoRGBLedDriver
-A small Arduino analog RGB LED strip Driver
+A small Arduino analog RGB LED strip Driver including libraries for C# to use it.